vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new Identity and Access Management (IAM) instance profile containing the required permissions for the various ECS services, then associate that instance role with the underlying EC2 instances.
 - [ ] Create four distinct IAM roles, each containing the required permissions for the associated ECS service, then configure each ECS service to reference the associated IAM role.
 - [ ] Create four distinct IAM roles, each containing the required permissions for the associated ECS service, then, create an IAM group and configure the ECS cluster to reference that group.
-- [ ] Create four distinct IAM roles, each containing the required permissions for the associated ECS service, then configure each ECS task definition to referenсe the associated IAM role.
+- [x] Create four distinct IAM roles, each containing the required permissions for the associated ECS service, then configure each ECS task definition to referenсe the associated IAM role.

 **[⬆ Back to Top](#table-of-contents)**

 ### A Developer must re-implement the business logic for an order fulfilment system.
 The business logic has to make requests to multiple vendors to decide where to purchase an item.
 The whole process can take up to a week to complete.
 What is the MOST efficient and SIMPLEST way to implement a system that meets these requirements?

-- [ ] Use AWS Step Functions to execute parallel Lambda functions, and join the results.
+- [x] Use AWS Step Functions to execute parallel Lambda functions, and join the results. the best solution is AWS Step Functions, which supports:
+Long-running workflows (up to 1 year),
+Built-in error handling and retries,
+Parallel execution, and
+Coordination between tasks like joining multiple Lambda responses.)
 - [ ] Create an AWS SQS for each vendor, poll the queue from a worker instance, and joint the results.
 - [ ] Use AWS Lambda to asynchronously call a Lambda function for each vendor, and join the results.
 - [ ] Use Amazon CloudWatch Events to orchestrate the Lambda functions.